 - The COMEDK 2018 syllabus is slightly advanced from the syllabus studied in the PU exams, for Physics, Chemistry, Mathematics, and Biology.

-- Those who wish to take up Engineering courses may only need to attempt Physics, Chemistry, and Mathematics.
+- Those who wish to take up Engineering courses will have to attempt Physics, Chemistry, English and Mathematics.

-- Candidates seeking admission in BDS and MBBS need to attempt the Physics, Chemistry, Biology and English subjects of COMEDK 2018.
+- Candidates seeking admission in BDS and MBBS need to attempt the Physics, Chemistry, Biology and English subjects of COMEDK 2018 Syllabus.

-- Anyone who is interested in both medical and engineering admissions is required to take up all the subjects in COMEDK 2018.
+- Anyone interested in both medical and engineering admissions is required to take up all the subjects in COMEDK 2018 syllabus.

 - Those who are taking admission for B.Arch may simply write the NATA (National Aptitude Test for Architecture) exam and submit their scores for the same.
 These candidates need not take up the COMEDK 2018 exam.